verhovsky/books-futures-explained/src/3_generators_pin.md

 [Green Threads Explained in 200 lines of Rust][greenthreads] if you're interested.

 Green threads uses the same mechanisms as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".

-We yield control to the scheduler which then continues running a different task.
+We yield control to the scheduler (which is a central part of the runtime in such a system) which then continues running a different task.

 Rust had green threads once, but they were removed before it hit 1.0.
 The state of execution is stored in each stack so in such a solution there would be no need